scale-it/algo-builder/examples/dao/README.md

 In this template, We are going to implement a DAO, where the members are defined by ASA holding (1 ASA = 1 voting power): each token holder is a DAO member and can participate equally in the governance.

-Every DAO will have the following parameters:
+Every DAO has the following parameters:

 -  `deposit` — a deposit amount in `gov_tokens` required to make a proposal.